rcrespodev/docs-as-context/README.md

 ### Contribute Rules:
 Add new rules to the appropriate subdirectory (e.g., rules/stacks/ for React-specific rules).
-Update index.mdc or sub-indices to reflect new rules.
+Update index.md or sub-indices to reflect new rules.

 ## Contributing
 We welcome contributions to improve the framework!
 To contribute:

 - Fork the repository.
 - Create or modify rules in the rules/ directory.
-- Update relevant indices (index.mdc, tasks-index.mdc, etc.).
+- Update relevant indices (index.md, tasks-index.md, etc.).
 - Submit a pull request with a detailed description (use pull-request-writer.mdc for automated PR generation).

 ## Future Improvements